kr55/azure-elastic-jobs-manager-docs/docs/features/manage-target.md

 2. **Select Target Type**
    - Choose one of the following target types:
-     - **SqlServer**: Select the server name and refresh credential name.
+     - **SqlServer**: Select the server name and refresh the credential name.
-     - **SqlElasticPool**: Provide the server name, refresh credential name, and elastic pool name.
+     - **SqlElasticPool**: Provide the server name, refresh credential name and elastic pool name.
-     - **SqlDatabase**: Specify the server name and refresh credential name.
+     - **SqlDatabase**: Specify the server name and refresh the credential name.

 3. **Fill in Additional Fields**
    - Depending on the selected target type, additional fields will appear: